Former Nigerian President Shehu Shagari dies at 93

 LAGOS, Nigeria (AP) — Shehu Shagari, Nigeria’s second president, whose civilian tenure was sandwiched between two military rulers in an era rocked by coups, has died.
 He was 93.

 Nigeria’s current President Muhammadu Buhari, who unseated Shagari 35 years ago, said on Saturday he mourns “the departure of a patriot, who served Nigeria with humility, integrity and diligence.”
+Shagari’s grandson Bello in a Twitter post said he died on Friday in the capital, Abuja, after a brief illness.

 Shagari had an ambivalent relationship with the military, which initially favored his ascension to power but held him in solitary confinement for three years after toppling his government.

-After military ruler Olusegun Obasanjo lifted the ban on political activity in Africa’s most populous country in 1978, Shagari beat regional political veterans in a hotly contested election the next year.
+After military ruler Olusegun Obasanjo lifted the ban on political activity in Africa’s most populous nation in 1978, Shagari beat regional political veterans in a hotly contested election the next year.
 The polls followed 13 years of military rule by four different men.

 Most Read Nation & World Stories